Color Me a Kidlit Writer

 Picture

 HB Steadham is always up for shenanigans and is probably fascinated with something new at this very moment.
 She loves nothing more than when her brain synapses fire with curiosity and wonder.
 A lifelong creative, HB has worn more hats than Queen Elizabeth II (may she rest in peace.)
 Back in her native Arkansas, HB was a rebel high school English teacher that gave her students good books others often deemed troublesome for the shelf.
 She's also been a professor, an editor, an actor, an award-winning journalist, a foster mom to both humans and pets, a theatre director, a beauty queen, a stand-up comedian, and, of course, a writer.
 Always a writer.
 HB currently lives in Okinawa, Japan, with her husband, two daughters, and a son, all of whom speak sarcasm and/or sass as their mother tongue.
 A graduate of the Arkansas Writers MFA Program, HB has fiction published by Lockjaw Magazine and in a postapocalyptic anthology.
 Her nonfiction has been published by Narratively and The Toast.
 And her poetry has appeared in Poetry South.
-Find HB online at Twitter and on Facebook.
+HB is represented by Kelly Dyksterhouse of The Tobias Literary Agency.
+Find HB online at hbsteadham.com and on Facebook.

 0 Comments